Conscientious Objection: My Grandfather's Letter to the Tribunal

 I believe that the highest service I can render to my country is to be faithful to this way of life."*

 * On behalf of my Grandfather I would like to apologise for the patriarchal language.
 I know that he was a wonderfully dedicated husband who fully supported my Grandmother, who was a year older than him, also a French teacher, and very much his equal and beloved.
-I do believe he would have altered the language to be less gendered if he were writing it today, such was the language of the time!
+I do believe he would have altered the language to be less gendered if he were writing it today.

 In researching a little bit more about conscientious objectors, I also came across this insightful blog, which lists some really inspiring cases of conscientious objection: